Part 1: Understanding values in journalism

 Part 3: Your context

-Many journalists chose this career because they care deeply about the world – they're motivated by their intrinsic values.
-But many work within organisations where profit and shareholder value dominate.
+Many, however, work within organisations where profit and shareholder value dominate organisational priorities.
+This creates pressures that shape what values tend to be foregrounded in their editorial content.
 Making values conscious doesn't change that fact.
 But wherever you sit, you have some sphere of influence, even if it's small.

 Part 4: The framework – three stages of values awareness